 Biography

-Tolu is a Senior Fellow of the Higher Education Academy.
-He has eclectic research interests; you can see more in the research and scholarship section.
+Tolu has eclectic research interests; you can see more in the research and scholarship section.

 Research and scholarship

-Tolu’s present research interests revolve around institutional voids and transaction costs in international business, the economics of entrepreneurship, internationalisation of SMEs, government budgetary transparency, and areas encompassing regional, social, labour and general economics.
+Tolu’s present research interests revolve around the economics of entrepreneurship, climate change, institutional voids and transaction costs in international business, internationalisation of SMEs, government budgetary transparency, and areas encompassing regional, social, labour and general economics.
 He is particularly interested in research that might have policy implications as well as areas incorporating poverty reduction.
 He publishes in the top journals in these fields and contributed to the Encyclopedia of the United Nations Sustainable Development Goals.

 Tolu is the principal investigator of a British Academy grant investigating the specific challenges that Black Asian and Minority Ethnic (BAME) business owners faced during the COVID-19 pandemic and lockdowns, the strategies that they used to keep their businesses afloat, and how they engaged with financial and regional support.
 He can be contacted if you are a business owner willing to take part in his research area.